Compounding machinery for Thermoplastic Elastomers

 When the material is cooled down, new cross-links are established, which bond the elastic blocks into rigid three-dimensional networks.
 This means that TPEs show elastic properties that are similar to those of elastomers, while allowing for repeat deformation and recovery as known from thermoplastics.
 Thermoplastic elastomers are thus free flowing and formable.
 TPEs have a block structure (A-B-A), typically with thermoplastic end blocks (A) and an elastic midblock (B), placing TPEs midway between thermoplastics and elastomers.
 ISO/EN/DIN 18064 furthermore classifies the wide variety of TPEs in 7 classes: TPA, TPC, TPO, TPS, TPU, TPV and TPZ.
 The 3rd letter designates the respective subclass: A for Amide, C for Copolyester, O for Olefin, S for Styrene, U for Urethane, V for Vulcanisate, and Z for various other materials.

-Thanks to its moderate and adjustable shear rates, melting energy dissipation is highly efficient so that there is no ov generation of hotspots as is common with other systems.
+Thanks to its moderate and adjustable shear rates, melting energy dissipation is highly efficient so that there is no generation of hotspots as is common with other systems.
 In the mixing zones the enormous number of mixing cycles enables unsurpassed mixing efficiency no matter how high the additives content.
 If reactive modification is required, liquids are injected directly into the melt pool through hollow bored kneading pins.
-This takes place at the optimal positions virtually anywhere along the processing chamber.
+This takes place at the optimal positions virtually anywhere along the processing chamber of the compounding machinery.
 The liquid component is therefore mixed in immediately and very efficiently, thus preventing the liquids from coating metal surfaces and resulting in de-mixing or flashing off of these expensive liquids as can be seen with other compounding methods.
-Dynamic vulcanisation processes are also mastered with the Buss Kneader technology.
+Dynamic vulcanisation processes are also mastered with the BUSS Kneader technology.

-Together with broadly based Buss process expertise, the modular design and therefore adaptable arrangement of the entire compounding line, make the Buss Kneader first choice for compounding TPEs of all classes, as witnessed by the numerous plants already installed in this field.
+Together with broadly based BUSS compounding process expertise, the modular design and therefore adaptable arrangement of the entire compounding line, make the BUSS Co-Kneader first choice for compounding TPEs of all classes, as witnessed by the numerous plants already installed in this field.